aiven/devportal/docs/platform/howto/change-support-tier.rst

 Upgrade your support tier
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To upgrade your organization's support tier to the Priority, Business, or Enterprise tier in the `Aiven Console <https://console.aiven.io/>`_:
+To upgrade your organization's support tier to the Essential, Advanced, or Enterprise tier in the `Aiven Console <https://console.aiven.io/>`_:

 #.
 In the organization, click **Support**.